AriFordsham/GHCWiki/Documentation-Style-Guide.md

 ## British vs. American spelling

-Being an international community of contributors, many of whom coming from English-speaking countries, there are bound to be different spelling living with each-other.
+Being an international community of contributors, many of whom coming from English-speaking countries, there are bound to be different spelling standards living with each-other.

 * If editing an existing document, consistency must be favoured.
 If the document is inconsistent, an arbitrary spelling can be picked in order to harmonise the document.
 * When creating a new document, the kind of spelling should be the one the author(s) are most familiar with, as to avoid potential irregularities.

 ## Greek letters for types, Latin letters for terms

-The "Greek letters for types, Latin letters for terms" (GLT,LLT) convention, whilst in use in some circles, is not as much widespread as one may think.
-In particular, it can be harder than desirable for the reader to deal with another alphabet if Latin is not their first one.
+The "Greek letters for types, Latin letters for terms" (GLT,LLT) convention, whilst in use in some circles, is not as widespread as one may think.
+In particular, it can be harder for the reader to deal with another alphabet if Latin is not their first one.

 GLT,LLT can be used in a document, under those conditions:

-* The document must contain right after its introductory or summary paragraph a list of the Greek letters in used afterwards and their Latin names.
+* The document must contain right after its introductory or summary paragraph a list of the Greek letters used below and their Latin names.
-* The usage of GLT,LLT must be consistent throughout the document.
+* The use of GLT,LLT must be consistent throughout the document.

 Current usage has :